engels74/wizarr/WIZARD_ARCHITECTURE.md

 resp.headers['X-Wizard-Idx'] = str(idx)
 resp.headers['X-Require-Interaction'] = 'true' | 'false'
 resp.headers['X-Wizard-Step-Phase'] = 'pre' | 'post' | ''
+resp.headers['X-Interactions'] = json.dumps(interactions_config)  # When interactions configured
 ```

+**Note:** The `X-Interactions` header is only sent when the step has interaction requirements
+configured in the `interactions` JSON column.
+It contains the serialized interaction config.

 ### Client State Storage